 Meat is an umbrella term for every type of animal protein.
-While poultry has it’s own term, technically poultry is meat.
-Same with beef, pork and IMO, seafood.
-Some folks don’t categorize seafood (fish) as meat but I do.
-It’s animal protein.
-While not a mammal it’s meat IMO.
+While poultry has it’s own category, technically it’s considered meat.
+Same with beef, pork and seafood.

-In essence, an egg consists of two parts – egg white and yolk, both of which are quite high in nutrition.
-Research shows that egg yolks contain more fat and calories as compared to egg white.
-They are also an excellent source of vitamins such as vitamins A, D, E, and K.
+In essence, an egg consists of two parts — egg white and yolk, both of which are quite high in nutrition.
+Research shows that the yolk contains more fat and calories compared to egg white.
+They are also an excellent source of vitamins such as A, D, E and K.

-According to a study published in Paaediatrics magazine, children who eat one egg daily for six months are able to attain an ideal height.
-A study conducted on Chinese people concluded that the regular intake of an egg a day helps decrease the chances of heart diseases and stroke.
+According to a study published in Pediatrics magazine, children who eat one egg daily for six months are able to attain an ideal height.
+A Chinese study concluded that the regular intake of an egg a day decreases the chances of heart disease and stroke.

 3. Chicken (Poultry)